 There are no other administrative reviews in the Netherlands specifically aimed at foreign investments.
-Transactions may, however, fall under the competition law merger control review.
-Overlap nevertheless may exist with the upcoming Regulation on Foreign Subsidies (COM(2021)0223, 201/0114 (COD)).
+Transactions may also fall under the competition law merger control review.
+In addition, an overlap may exist with application of the EU Regulation on Foreign Subsidies.